Hella Pick: Biography

-Pick is the Arts & Culture Programme Director at the Institute for Strategic Dialogue, an independent think-tank based in London.
-She has dual British and Austrian citizenship, and regularly visits Austria, her "home away from home".
+Pick was the Arts & Culture Programme Director at the Institute for Strategic Dialogue, an independent think-tank based in London.
+She had dual British and Austrian citizenship, and regularly visited Austria, her "home away from home".

 The Guardian News & Media Archive contains an oral history of her time on the paper in the 1960s and 1970s and a written memoir.
 Invisible Walls, an account of her life and career in journalism, was published in 2021.

+Pick died in London on 4 April 2024, at the age of 94.